AUTHOR: PETRINA DARRAH

-Royal National Park is only a stone’s throw from Sydney, yet it’s one of the greatest outdoor playgrounds in the state.
+Royal National Park is only a stone’s throw from once you've picked up your Sydney campervan hire, yet it’s one of the greatest outdoor playgrounds in the state.
 Walking and cycling trails wind through vegetation, past spectacular coastal scenery and dozens of picnic areas.

 - From the park you can watch whales, swim at Garie or North Era beaches, or even take a rowboat out on the lagoon.